PyGCL/PyGCL/README.md

 | Barlow Twins (BT) loss               | `BarlowTwins`     |
 | VICReg loss                          | `VICReg`          |

 All these objectives are able to contrast any arbitrary positive and negative pairs, except for Barlow Twins and VICReg losses that perform contrastive learning within embeddings.
-Moreover, for InfoNCE and Triplet losses, we further provide `SP` variants that computes contrastive objectives given only one positive pair per sample to speed up computation and avoid excessive memory consumption.

 ## Negative Sampling Strategies